 - Remote triage should include screening questions to establish whether the patient is experiencing symptoms of COVID-19, has been tested as positive or has household members with the same

-- In order to decide whether to see a patient face-to-face you should could consider the risk to the patient, yourself, others in your clinical setting or the patient’s household
+- In order to decide whether to see a patient in-person you should could consider the risk to the patient, yourself, others in your clinical setting or the patient’s household

 - Check for COVID-19 Risk Factors